Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 Commonly in bioinformatics, we find ourselves needing a model that can assume a different statistical distribution than the normal.
 The rationale behind this is that many bioinformatics and genomic data types exhibit specific distributions that are different from the normal.

-We fit the data using a **generalized linear model (GLM)**.
+In these cases we fit the data using a **generalized linear model (GLM)**.
 GLM's are a family of statistical models that generalize standard linear regression in two ways:
 - use of probability distributions other than the normal distribution
 - the use of a *link-function* that links the expression values in the linear model to the experimental groups, in a way that these other distributions can be used.